What is a high net worth divorce?

 Divorce & Retirement Accounts

-A second example is retirement accounts.
 A retirement account may have been started prior to marriage and then funds get added to or contributed during the marriage, making the retirement account a commingled asset.

 Distinguishing which portion of those funds are sole and separate versus joint and the gains and losses attributed to each portion is a complicated calculation done by a QDRO (Qualified Domestic Relations Order) preparer.
 Max N. Hanson, Esq. is the QDRO preparer at Owens & Perkins.